sara-nl/griddocs/source/Pages/documentation/style_guidelines.rst

 ========

 * In general: avoid acronyms.
 When you want to use them, the first occurrance on a page explain them: ``CA (Certificate Authority)``.
-* Sphinx supports a :abbr: tag, see http://www.sphinx-doc.org/en/stable/markup/inline.html#other-semantic-markup
+* Sphinx supports a :abbr: tag, see http://www.sphinx-doc.org/en/stable/markup/inline.html#other-semantic-markup.
+Here's a test: :abbr:`CA (Certificate Authority)`
 * LSG or Life Science Grid?
 * UI or User Interface?